-Name of Organization: Street Address City, State, Zip:

-Contact Person/ Title: Phone: Email:

-Check the box that most appropriately describes your organization:

-- □ Unit of Local Government

-- □ For-Profit Organization

-- □ Private Non-Profit Organization

-- Other

-Federal ID number:

-Service Plan Overview

-Number of youth participants to be served annually:

-Please indicate which counties you will be providing youth services:

-Number of participants to be served in each county you will be providing services:

-Summary of Proposed Budget:

-Cost Objectives/ Categories Amount

-Total Cost of Proposed Program

-Total Number of Youth/Young Adults to be served

-Cost Per Participant

-Are funds from other funding sources being leveraged in order to implement this proposed WIOA Program?
-Yes No

-Applicant Certifies that:

-To the best of my knowledge and belief, data in this application are true and correct, the governing body of the applicant has duly authorized this document, and the applicant will comply with all applicable rules and regulations if this proposal is approved for contract.

-Certifying Representative

-Typed Name and Title

-Signature

-Date
+Name of Organization: Street Address City, State, Zip: Contact Person/ Title: Phone: Email: Check the box that most appropriately describes Unit of Local Government For-Profit Organization Private Non-Profit Organization Other your organization: Federal ID number: Service Plan Overview Number of youth participants to be served annua ılly: Please indicate which counties you will be provid ling youth services: Number of participants to be served in each cour nty you will be providing services: Summary of Proposed Budget: Cost Objectives/ Categories Amount Total Cost of Proposed Program Total Number of Youth/Young Adults to be served Cost Per Participant Are funds from other funding sources being levera aged in order to implement this proposed WIOA Program?
+Applicant Certifies that: To the best of my knowledge and belief, data in the governing body of the applicant has duly authorized all applicable rules and regulations if this proposations. ed this document, and the applicant will comply with Certifying Representative Typed Name and Title Sign nature Date